-32. What is the percentage of vegetarian students in Class 12?
+32. What is the percentage of male students in the secondary section?

 - 33. In the Secondary Section, 50% of the students are vegetarian males.
 Which of the following statements is correct? - (1) Except vegetarian males, all other groups have same number of students. - (2) Except non-vegetarian males, all other groups have same number of students. - (3) Except vegetarian females, all other groups have same number of students. - (4) Except non-vegetarian females, all other groups have same number of students - (5) All of the above groups have the same number of students.